-When Molly first set out to develop the lawn, she sought the advice of her friend, John Brookes, noted garden designer, who advised her: "Just see what comes.”
-The truth is that his words were partly friendly advice to let native plants thrive on the property, and partly an admission that he wasn’t willing to take on the task of designing a garden by the sea himself.
-Salt air, a constant battery from the wind, and the added complication that beach homes aren’t often a primary residence can make designing a beach house garden something of a challenge (just ask Justine).
+Above: Brookes’ first piece of advice: “Just see what comes.”
+The truth is the advice was partly an admission that he wasn’t willing to take on the task of designing a garden by the sea.
+Salt air, constant wind, and the added complication that beach homes aren’t often a primary residence can make designing a beach house garden something of a challenge (just ask Justine).

 The process was a slow one–with many of the seeds taking up to three years to germinate.
 Ten years in, the meadow largely takes care of itself.
-The family mows the lawn just twice a year, in the spring and fall, making sure that the plants have had ample opportunity to self-seed between mowings.
+The family mows the lawn just twice a year, in the spring and fall, to make sure that the plants have ample opportunity to self-seed between mowings.

-Above: Molly confides that maintaining a uniform height is a challenge in a meadow.
+Above: Maintaining a uniform height is a challenge in a meadow.
 The dwarf yarrow (Achillea millefolium) is a solid addition that doesn’t overpower the grasses, but adds a pleasant variation.

-Above: This time of the year the meadow is filled with grasses, clover, and yarrow, but in the springtime, it’s full to bursting with bright blue baby blue eyes (Nemphila menziesi) and buttercups.
+Above: In late summer the meadow is filled with grasses, clover, and yarrow.
+In the springtime, it’s full to bursting with bright blue baby blue eyes (Nemphila menziesi) and buttercups.

 Above: Gratuitous sunset shot?
 Maybe.
 But just look at that sweet flowering lawn.